Aim

 Objectives

-2. To analyze the identified social challenges in the context of different scientific disciplines
+- To analyze the identified legal challenges in the context of different scientific disciplines

-3. To identify the necessary elements for addressing social challenges in order to maximize the benefits of open science and to support the integration of responsible research and
+- To identify the necessary elements for addressing legal challenges in order to maximize the benefits of open science and to support the integration of responsible research and innovation as structural component of open science

 Identifying the main current and forthcoming ethical, research integrity, social [...]